-The HX Fighter Program is critical for Finland’s defence capability and determines the Air Force’s entire combat capability into the 2060s.
+The F-35 Programme (fmr.
+HX Programme) will have a substantial impact on Finland’s defence capability and the Air Force’s combat capability until the 2060s.

 The primary task of the Finnish defence capability is to deter the use of military force and the threat thereof, and to repel attacks.
 The multirole fighter fleet is a defence cornerstone of Finland.
 In peace time, the main task of the fighter fleet is to secure the nation’s territorial integrity, and in times of crises, the main tasks are defensive counter air fighter operations as well as air and fire support for Army and Navy combat operations.
 The strengths of fighter aircraft include their speed and range, and the ability to concentrate power rapidly anywhere in the territory of Finland.
 Fighters can also be used for engagement of stand-off targets, and they complement reconnaissance, surveillance, and command and control of the Defence Forces.